By Anna Albo

 - Your character can’t be black and white.
 They need flaws.
 They need to make bad choices.
 They need to make your readers want to pull their hair out.
 More often than not in new adult, I’m finding that readers are the most open to characters with flaws.
 They do not want to read about the beautiful bombshell who says and does all the right things and meets a gorgeous guy who never makes a mistake and they live happily ever after.
 Doesn’t that sound boring?

 Using my same example, The Senator’s Son, Emma Andrews is my main character.
 She’s telling the story.
 She’s new to college and chasing after her best friend and secret crush, Jake.
 But when Jake betrays her, she has a hard time accepting how bad a friend he is.
 She can’t let him go, mostly because she loves him, but also because he’s her only friend.
 Without Jake she’ll be alone.
 So Emma makes a lot of bad choices.
-And even though Zach Walker is head over heels in love with her, she’s fixated on Jake and it drives my Wattpad reader crazy with most of them leaving their displeasure in their comments.
+And even though Zach Walker is head over heels in love with her, she’s fixated on Jake and it drives my Wattpad readers crazy, with most of them leaving their displeasure in their comments.

 I can’t tell you how many people wanted Emma to wise up, to move on and forget about Jake.
 At first I thought I should change that, toughen her up, but then it hit me.
 People were talking about Emma.
 They were engaged and frustrated.
 I got them talking about her and what writer doesn’t want their readers talking about their characters?
 I had achieved my goal.